 Do as this pillow says, folks – “Keep calm and move to Vermont.”
 Or at least visit for a weekend and enjoy a lovely stay at The 506.

-Thank you to the 506 On The River Inn in Woodstock, Vermont for generously hosting me!
+A million thank yous to the 506 On The River Inn in Woodstock, Vermont for generously hosting me!
+If you’re interested in staying at the 506 On The River Inn, visit their website at www.ontheriverwoodstock.com.
 All opinions and images are my own.